Back to Weekly Assignments

 Teamwork: For group projects, Git allows everyone to contribute efficiently without confusion.

-Web Deployment: GitLab or GitHub Pages can automatically publish your documentation website directly from your repository Build a personal website in the class archive describing yourself and your final project.
+Web Deployment: GitLab Pages can automatically publish your documentation website directly from your repository Build a personal website in the class archive describing yourself and your final project.
 Refer to the lecture material for examples.
 Upload parts 1 and 2, to the class archive.

 I received the student Git repository link through my email and used my own mail ID to access it.
 After logging in, I started exploring the structure of the repository and gradually began setting up my personal webpage.
 This marked the beginning of my journey into understanding web development using GitHub.
 I learned how to navigate the repository, organize files properly, and make changes using the web editor.
 I also gained basic experience in editing HTML and markdown files.
 Publishing the webpage gave me a practical understanding of version control and how content is updated and managed in a cloud environment.